 - In a small bowl, combine all the sauce ingredients and set aside.

-- In a large skillet, heat oil over medium-high heat.
+In a large skillet, heat oil over medium-high heat.
 Add shrimp and sear on both sides until slightly pink and almost cooked through (about 2-3 minutes).
-Add garlic and saute for 30 seconds, or until fragrant then add carrots and bell peppers and stir until slightly softened about 3 to 5 minutes.
+Add garlic and ginger and saute for 30 seconds, or until fragrant then add carrots and bell peppers and stir until slightly softened about 3 to 5 minutes.
 Add prepared noodles and sauce; toss and cook until hot and evenly mixed, about 2 minutes more.

 - Remove from heat and serve with toasted sesame seeds and chopped cilantro if desired.